Pediatric Pelvic Health

 Optimally, the bladder and pelvic floor muscles work opposite each other to successfully urinate.
 When the bladder muscle contracts, some children do not completely relax their pelvic floor muscles.
 Their bladder may not empty and there is residual urine left in the bladder.
 In order for the bowels to empty, the pelvic floor muscles must relax.
 Your child will learn exercises to: relax and engage the pelvic floor muscles at the appropriate time, void and empty completely, as well as to avoid urinary and/or bowel leakage.

 It’s not all work… we have fun too!

 Animated surface biofeedback may also be used to teach your child how to relax the pelvic floor muscles while emptying his/her bowel or bladder and strengthen the muscles in between voids.
 A specific home program will be developed for your child.
 Using the tools of education and exercise about the basic mechanisms that control the bladder and bowel, your child will be taught the correct way to utilize the pelvic floor muscles, which allows your child to control elimination.
 Therapy continues with your child learning correct postures for toileting, foods that may be irritating to the bladder and how to create a regular pattern of filling and emptying the bladder through a toileting schedule.
 Therapy can help your child achieve dry days and dry nights.

 What can we expect with pediatric pelvic therapy?

 After a thorough evaluation has been performed, you, your child, and your therapist will develop a treatment program.
-Please note that there is NO internal component involved in a pediatric assessment.
 This program may include some or all of the following: